UCalgary Mitacs Globalink Research Award - Outgoing

 Placements must be between 12-24 weeks in duration.

 Students should submit their application at least 16 weeks before their anticipated start date.
 Earlier application is strongly encouraged.
+You can apply up to a year in advance of your planned departure.

 - Must be registered as full-time senior undergraduates, graduate students, or postdoctoral fellows at the University of Calgary and remain as such throughout their Globalink Research Award;